yiays/fnafb-in-gm/README.md

 # fnafb-in-gm
 Porting Five Nights at F***boy's to GML
 By porting FNaFB to GML, it will be able to run on other platforms, e.g. Android, iOS, Windows Phone, Better support for Windows 7+, Mac OSX, Linux, HTML 5 and even more!
+Plus, the rpgmaker runtime won't be required to play.

 Anyone experienced in writing GML and/or testing game logic is welcome.